soemone/CRUx-Induction-tasks/vm-calc/README.md

 "Hello": // Hello
 // String concatenation
 "Hello" + " " + "World": // Hello World
-// Printing achieves the same effect print("Hello", "World"); // Hello World
+// Printing achieves the same effect, although it directly prints to the console rather than allowing the result to be passed on as an output print("Hello", "World"); // Hello World

 // Functions